-- Restore a server, repeating all installation operations.

-See "RCS server installation in All-in-One architecture" on page 18 or "RCS server installation in distributed architecture" on page 22 - Select the most recent backup (full or metadata).
+- 1 Restore a server, repeating all installation operations.
+See "RCS server installation" on page 20 - 2 Select the most recent backup (full or metadata).
 If the most recent backup is metadata, full backup can be restored later.
-In fact, the backup is not destructive and supplements the information it has with that present, - See "What you should know about backup" on page 98
+In fact, the backup is not destructive and supplements the information it has with that present, See "What you should know about backup" on page 98